Kkonminam: Korean boy pop bands

 Crystal S. Anderson, a Cultural Studies research scholar at Longwood University, found a variety of ways in which global fans refer to the unique masculinity of male K-pop groups.
 One respondent wrote: "I am also really curious about flower boys and the varying expressions of masculinity in Korean boy bands."
 Another respondent noted: "The first thing that attracted me when I was young is that Korean artists were exceptionally handsome/beautiful and possessed unique style, both in their music and fashion," linking appearance to a certain style.

 Hybrid bands

 Examples of Korean boy bands that exemplify this phenomenon are 2PM, Highlight, and MBLAQ.
 These bands draw on elements of "gangster" and hip-hop themes in their performances.
 The hybridized aspects help the bands appeal to broader audiences.
 Analysts note that these boy bands display masculinity of both kawaii and kkonminam elements.
 These boy bands test stereotypical masculinity.

-Due to their tough masculine image, 2PM have been nicknamed by local Korean media and netizens as Jimseungdol.
+Due to their tough masculine image, 2PM have been nicknamed by local Korean media and netizens as jimseung-dol (translating to "beast idol" in Korean).
 On-stage, they showcase theatrical manliness.
-In performances of "Heartbeat", the title song of their first album, they put on a hyper-masculine, beast-like performance.
-In the performances, Taecyeon tears off his shirt, Nichkhun symbolically rips out Taecyeon's heart in a brutal manner, and Chan-Sung breathes fiercely while lifting Nichkhun over his head.
+In performances of "Heartbeat", the title song of their first studio album, they put on a hyper-masculine, beast-like performance.
+In the performances, Taecyeon tears off his shirt, Nichkhun symbolically rips out Taecyeon's heart in a brutal manner, and Chansung breathes fiercely while lifting Nichkhun over his head.